sabiyashaik/Profile/README.md

 # About
 Dedicated enthusiastic, individual with outstanding academic, communication, organizational, people skills and strong passion for teaching.

+# Career Achievements
+### Gold Medal - Best M. Phil., works in English in 36th Convocation held on 27-02-2020 in Acharya Nagarjuna University
+### Member of Board - In Department of English for a period of two years from 2016 to 2018 in Narasaraopeta Engineering College (Autonomous)

 # Education
 ## Doctor of Philosophy
 Applied Linguistics on Conversation Analysis of R. K. Narayan’s Select Stories, Acharya Nagarjuna University, Guntur.
 (2015– till now)